zzzprojects/docs/entityframework-plus.net/pages/ef-docs/documentations/audit/ef6-audit.md

 Entity Framework saves entities in a database but doesn't let you easily track changes, for example, a history of all modifications and their author in an audit table.

-**EF+ Audit** easily tracks changes, exclude/include entity or property and auto save audit entries in the database.
+**EF+ Audit** easily tracks changes, excludes/includes entities or properties, and automatically saves audit entries in the database.

 {% include template-example.html %}